 Call BeWell 24/7 at Eight, Four, Four, Eight, Four, Be Well day or night to receive an evaluation based on your symptoms and recommendations for where to go for care.

 Figuring out where to go for care when you’re traveling or in an unfamiliar area can be stressful.
 Rest assured, your benefits work even when you’re away from home.
 Keep in mind that seeing a doctor who’s out of your network may mean you’re responsible for the full cost of your visit, except in the case of an emergency.

-Luckily for you, there was a 24-hour pharmacy just up the road from your campground with a pharmacist still on duty.
+Luckily for you, there is a 24-hour pharmacy just up the road from you with a pharmacist still on duty.
 He was able to look at your daughter’s hand and recommend a burn ointment to help soothe her skin and allow it to heal.